 Glass surfaces cool quickly, becoming the primary location where moisture settles.
 Even small temperature differences are enough to trigger condensation when humidity is elevated.

 This is why condensation often appears suddenly in the morning rather than gradually.
+Promoting air circulation in the room can help regulate air temperature and reduce condensation.

 Why Condensation Appears Even Without High Humidity